marcoschouten/marcoschouten.github.io/index.md

 layout: homepage
 ---

-## About Me
+## Hi there!

 I'm currently doing research at Aptiv.
-Before joining RPL, I was a master's student at KTH Royal Institute of Technology majoring in Machine Learning.
+Previously, I was a master's student at KTH Royal Institute of Technology majoring in Machine Learning.
 My research involves developing advanced ML methods for high-definition (HD) map generation in ADAS.

 <!--